-For so long as certain historical members of Goosehead Financial, LLC, including Mark E. Jones, our Chairman and Chief Executive Officer, and Michael Colby, our President and Chief Operating Officer (the "Pre-IPO LLC Members") beneficially hold at least a majority of the aggregate outstanding shares of our common stock, which we refer to as the "Majority Ownership Requirement," our Board of Directors will not be classified, and each of our directors will be subject to re-election annually and will hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-Following the time when the Majority Ownership Requirement is no longer met, our Board of Directors will be divided into three classes of directors, with each class as equal in number as possible, serving staggered three-year terms, and such directors will be removable only for cause.

-For so long as the Pre-IPO LLC Members beneficially hold at least 10% of the aggregate number of outstanding shares of our common stock, the Pre-IPO LLC Members will be able to designate a majority of the nominees for election to our Board of Directors, including the nominee for election to serve as Chairman of our Board of Directors.
+While the Majority Ownership Requirement was met, our Board of Directors was not required to be classified pursuant to our certificate of incorporation and each of our directors were subject to re-election annually and would hold office until his or her successor was duly elected and qualified or until his or her earlier death, resignation or removal.
+However, because the Majority Ownership Requirement is no longer met, any Director or the entire Board may be removed from office at any time, but only for cause by the affirmative vote of the holders of seventy-five percent (75%) of the total voting power of the outstanding shares of capital stock of the Corporation entitled to vote generally in the election of Directors, voting together as a single class.
+And for so long as the Pre-IPO LLC Members beneficially hold at least 10% of the aggregate number of outstanding shares of our common stock (the "Substantial Ownership Requirement"), the Pre-IPO LLC Members will be able to designate a majority of the nominees for election to our Board of Directors, including the nominee for election to serve as Chairman of our Board of Directors.
 The Pre-IPO LLC Members have not utilized this right of nomination in connection with the Annual Meeting.